 –David Head is the author of A Crisis of Peace: George Washington, the Newburgh Conspiracy, and the Fate of the American Revolution.

-Not Lashing Out at Critics
+Leading by Not Lashing Out at Critics

 George Washington’s refusal to engage his critics set the precedent for expected presidential behavior and demonstrated leadership through inaction.
 Washington held a deep conviction that the president was supposed to comport himself with dignity and reserve, which required ignoring the insults, lies, and criticism of his administration printed daily in opposition newspapers.